0xworks/Pikzel/README.md

 Be aware that the first time you build, it will take a little longer than usual (a couple of minutes maybe) as it builds all of the dependencies.

 ## Acknowledgements
+- For the OpenGL backend, and inspiration for the demo apps, I relied heavily on Joey de Vries' [learnopengl.com](https://learnopengl.com)
+- Similarly the Vulkan backend would not have been possible without Alexander Overvoorde's [Vulkan Tutorial](https://vulkan-tutorial.com)
 - Some of the code in this project is based on The Cherno's [Game Engine Series](https://thecherno.com/engine) youtube channel
-- The demos are mostly lifted directly from Joey de Vries' [learnopengl.com](https://learnopengl.com)
-- The Vulkan renderer backend is inspired by Alexander Overvoorde's [Vulkan Tutorial](https://vulkan-tutorial.com)